unspentspace/.github/profile/README.md

 _**Note:** this organisation is at a very early stage, and content may be subject to frequent changes._

 ## Mission
-To facilitate the growth of bitcoin culture in local neighbourhoods.
+To facilitate growth of bitcoin and FOSS culture in physical spaces for work and events

-## Vision
-Bitcoin citadels are everywhere!

 ## Values
-Not in a particular order, we value:
 - Bitcoin as sound money technology
-- Free and Open Source Software
+- Free and open source software
 - Privacy
-- Self-sovereignty
+- Self-sovereignity
 - Education

 ## Guiding Documents